Moogsoft/node-moog/README.md

 Populate a pre configured event object MoogEvent(mEvent)

-mEvent is a optional default event template, if none is supplied then reasonable defaults are used for many fields
+mEvent is an optional default event template, if none is supplied then reasonable defaults are used for many fields

 ```javascript
 var MoogEvent = require('node-moog').MoogEvent;